HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/index.md

 This section contains instructions to bundle and deploy Script Applications.

 - **[Portlet Development Utilities and Page creation samples on HCL GitHub](Portletdevelopmentutilitiesandpagecreationsamples.md)**
 This section provides information on how to access the Portlet Development Utilities to automate creating pages and pages from templates.
-You also have option to deploy through DXClient.
+Developer also have option to deploy through DXClient.